tirtharajsinha/git-commands/starter_conf.md

 3. copy the content and visit [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new)

-4. Now Paste the previously copied text in `key` box and give a unique title don't be like neighbourhood aunty.
+4. Now Paste the previously copied text in `key` box and give a unique title.

 5. Attempts to ssh to GitHub